scality/cloudserver/docs/developers/new-backend.rst

 Add A New Backend
 =================

-Supporting all possible public cloud storage APIs is Cloudserver's ultimate goal.
+Supporting all possible public cloud storage APIs is CloudServer's ultimate goal.
 As an open source project, contributions are welcome.

-The first step is to get familiar with building a custom Docker image for Cloudserver.
+The first step is to get familiar with building a custom Docker image for CloudServer.

 Build a Custom Docker Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clone Zenko's Cloudserver, install all dependencies and start the
+Clone Zenko's CloudServer, install all dependencies and start the
 service:

 .. code-block:: shell